OutSystems/docs-product/src/user-management/end-user-manage/end-user-authentication/saml-update-auth-flows/update-mobile-app-flows.md

 ---
-summary: How to configure SAML 2.0 end user authentication for your mobile applications.
+summary: Learn how to update the login and logout flows in your mobile app to support SAML 2.0 using OutSystems 11 (O11).
 tags:
 locale: en-us
 guid: 8b7802cb-bd7b-47e4-a3d1-bc8124ca4856